 Why does it matter if they’re on my property?

-In mass, Spotted Lanternflies can kill your trees.
+In mass, Spotted Lanternflies can damage your trees.
 As they drink your trees’ sap, they spray “honeydew” on anything below your tree, creating a black sooty mess and attracting stinging insects.
 Shrubs and plants under trees can be damaged when covered in the sooty mold as well.

 When should I get treatment?